Kumaon Walking Holiday

 • All meals starting with dinner on Day 1 to breakfast on Day 8

-• Ground transport – Pantnagar to Pantnagar
+• Ground transport – Kathgodam to Kathgodam

 • Porterage for personal luggage – one bag (weighing not more than 12 kg) per person